mundialis/tile-indices/DSM/SN/README.md

 Tile index:
 - `SN_DOM_tileindex_proj.gpkg.gz`
-- contains one poylgon for every DTM
+- contains one poylgon for every DSM
 - download URL for each poylgon is stored as attribute

 Generate Tile_index with .csv file: